Complex and dangerous, nerve agents are rarely used for assassinations

 Investigators said they had identified the specific agent, but were not disclosing that information.

-The attack had the hallmarks of a well-planned hit with the backing of a powerful organization aiming to intimidate opponents, not a lone actor, experts said in interviews with Reuters.
+The attack had the hallmarks of a well-planned hit with the backing of a powerful organisation aiming to intimidate opponents, not a lone actor, experts said in interviews with Reuters.

 The most recent example was the assassination with VX of Kim Jong Nam, the North Korean leader’s half-brother, in the Kuala Lumpur airport in February 2017.
 Sarin, in a dilute form, was released in the Tokyo subway in 1995, killing 12.

-Manufacturing VX or sarin requires sophisticated chemical processing, specialized equipment, access to precursors and knowledge of how to carry out an attack.
+Manufacturing VX or sarin requires sophisticated chemical processing, specialised equipment, access to precursors and knowledge of how to carry out an attack.

 Obtaining the raw ingredients would not be too difficult, but producing nerve agents, also known as organophosphorus compounds, must be carried out in a controlled environment, not a crude basement lab, the experts said.

-The final product, a highly toxic, colorless and odorless liquid, will kill whomever it comes into contact with, exposing the attacker to serious risk, either through inhalation, ingestion, or skin contact.
+The final product, a highly toxic, colourless and odourless liquid, will kill whomever it comes into contact with, exposing the attacker to serious risk, either through inhalation, ingestion, or skin contact.

 If exposed to a powerful dose, a victim will typically die from asphyxiation or cardiac arrest within minutes due to a loss of control of the respiratory system and other muscle functions.
 Those who survive frequently suffer long-term neurological damage.